-Pursuant to the terms of the securities purchase agreement that we entered into on March 31, 2011 with certain investors, in the event that we issue any shares of common stock on or before March 31, 2014 at a price per share less than \$6.00 (as adjusted for the one-for-four reverse stock split of our common stock that occurred on December 21, 2012), we are required, subject to certain limitations, to issue the investors in that financing additional shares of common stock, for no additional consideration, in an amount sufficient that the amount paid by each investor in the March 31, 2011 financing, when divided by the total number of shares issued to each such investor (in the original March 31, 2011 financing and as a result of this dilution adjustment) will result in an adjusted price per share price paid by these investors equal to the original price per share paid multiplied by a fraction, (A) the numerator of which shall be (1) the number of shares of common stock outstanding immediately prior to such issuance plus (2) the number of shares of common stock that the aggregate consideration received by us in this offering would purchase at the original purchase price; and (B) the denominator of which shall be (1) the number of shares of common stock so issued.
+Pursuant to the terms of the securities purchase agreement that we entered into on March 31, 2011 with certain investors, in the event that we issue any shares of common stock on or before March 31, 2014 at a price per share less than \$6.00 (as adjusted for the one-for-four reverse stock split of our common stock that occurred on December 21, 2012), we are required, subject to certain limitations, to issue the investors in that financing additional shares of common stock, for no additional consideration, in an amount sufficient that the amount paid by each investor in the March 31, 2011 financing, when divided by the total number of shares issued to each such investor (in the original March 31, 2011 financing and as a result of this dilution adjustment) will result in an adjusted price per share price paid by these investors equal to the original price per share paid multiplied by a fraction, (A) the numerator of which shall be (1) the number of shares of common stock outstanding immediately prior to such issuance plus (2) the number of shares of common stock that the aggregate consideration received by us in this offering would purchase at the original purchase price; and (B) the denominator of which shall be (1) the number of shares of common stock outstanding immediately prior to such issuance plus (2) the number of such additional shares of common stock so issued.
 This formula is intended to be a weighted average dilution adjustment.
-Based on an assumed offering price of \$2.70 per share (which is the last reported sales price of the Company's common stock on February 28, 2013), we would be required to issue 460,943 additional shares to these investors.
+Further, in connection with the completion of this offering, we have agreed, amongst other things, to redeem our outstanding senior secured convertible debentures in exchange for (i) \$8,787,234, (ii) an aggregate of 1,963,250 shares of our common stock (reflecting a conversion price of \$2.20 per share which is the last reported sales price of our common stock on April 5, 2013), and (iii) five-year warrants to purchase an aggregate of 659,091 shares of our common stock at an exercise price of \$3.00 per share.
+This will result in further shares being issued to our March 31, 2011 investors.
+Based on an assumed offering price of \$2.20 per share (which is the last reported sales price of the Company's common stock on April 5, 2013) and the terms of the planned debenture redemption described above, we would be required to issue 655,568 additional shares to these investors.